Berry-Esseen bound and precise moderate deviations for products of random matrices: Spectral gap theory

 For any $z \in \mathbb{C}$ with $|z|<\eta_0$, where $\eta_0$ is given in condition \ref{CondiMoment}, define the transfer operator $P_z$ as follows: for any $\varphi \in \mathcal{C(S)}$,

-The transfer operator $P_z$ acts from $\mathcal {C(S)}$ to the space of bounded functions on $\mathcal S.$ The following proposition gives the spectral gap properties of the operator $P_z$ for $z$ in a small enough neighborhood of $0$ in the complex plane.
+The transfer operator $P_z$ acts from $\mathcal {C(S)}$ to the space of bounded functions on $\mathcal S.$ The proposition stated below gives the spectral gap properties of the operator $P_z$ for $z$ in a small enough neighborhood of $0$ in the complex plane.
+In the sequel, even if it is not stated explicitly, we assume that $\gamma>0$ is a sufficiently small constant.